-- 2.3 New MFRSs, amendments/improvements to MFRSs, new IC Interpretation ("IC Int") and amendments to IC Int that have been issued, but yet to be effective (Cont'd) - (b) The Group and the Company plan to adopt the above applicable new MFRSs and amendments/improvements to MFRSs when they become effective.
-A brief discussion on the above significant new MFRSs and amendments/improvements to MFRSs that may applicable to the Group and the Company are summarised below.
+2.3 New MFRS and amendments/improvements to MFRSs that have been issued, but yet to be effective (Cont'd)

+(b) The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
+A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs that may applicable to the Group and the Company are summarised below.
 (Cont'd)